Intelligent-Instruments-Lab/iil-python-tools/Readme.md

 download a model checkpoint (e.g. `notochord_lakh_20G.ckpt`) from the releases page: https://github.com/Intelligent-Instruments-Lab/iil-python-tools/releases

 ## Run python server
-this will run notochord and listen for OSC messages to feed and query the model:
+In a terminal, make sure the `iil-python-tools` conda environment is active (`conda activate iil-python-tools`) and run:
 ```
 python examples/notochord/server.py --checkpoint ~/Downloads/notochord_lakh_20G.ckpt
 ```
+this will run notochord and listen continously for OSC messages.

-`examples/notochord/generate.scd` and `examples/notochord/harmonize.scd` are example SuperCollider scripts for interacting with notochord
+`examples/notochord/generate.scd` and `examples/notochord/harmonize.scd` are example scripts for interacting with the notochord server from SuperCollider.

 ## Tidal interface